 Plaques: Plaques shall be made of metal, black on white, three inches by five inches and wording shall include: donated in memory of _____________(name) by ______________(optional) ______________(date).
 Donors who request a plaque to accompany the community asset must include the cost of the plaque in their donation.

 Location: Not all Town lands are suitable for the donation of a particular asset.
-Public Works staff will work with the donor to determine the appropriate location for an asset.
-The asset will be installed to Town standards and specifications.
+Town of Yarmouth will provide the donor with options and will work with the donor to identify the appropriate location for an asset.

 Installation: Assets will only be installed from April 1 through October 31.
 Installation will be completed to Town standards and specifications.
 Donors will be notified by Town staff once the asset has been installed.